DIY Headboard

 To finish the DIY headboard project, I ripped some 1x4 fence board material down to 2 1/4" to trim the two sides and top.
 I mitered the connecting points and nailed them with finish nails to the new rustic headboard.

-You can finish the wood many ways, but I left my cedar fence boards natural.
+You can finish the wood many ways, but I left my cedar fence boards naturally weathered.

 Once I completely assembled the DIY headboard, I aligned the two legs (end braces) onto the two ends of the metal bed frame.
 I marked the location of the carriage bolts with a pencil and drilled 1/4" holes through the legs of the headboard.
 Finally, I attached the new rustic headboard to the steel frame using the four 1/4" carriage bolts and washers.